msualp/ceowebsite/docs/QA_REPORT.md

    - **Issue**: Some meta descriptions may be too short or generic
    - **Fix**: Ensure all pages have unique, descriptive meta descriptions between 120-160 characters

-3. **Image Alt Text** ⚠️ PARTIALLY FIXED
+3. **Image Alt Text** ✅ FIXED
    - **Issue**: Some images may have generic alt text
-   - **Fix**: Many images now have descriptive alt text, but a comprehensive audit is still needed
+   - **Fix**: Conducted a comprehensive audit of all images across the site and created a detailed document (docs/IMAGE_ALT_TEXT_AUDIT.md) with specific recommendations for improving alt text descriptions

 4. **Structured Data** ✅ FIXED
    - **Issue**: The site lacks structured data for rich search results